ulsa/javawordgraph/README.md

 This program, wordgraph, will read a text file, count word occurrences and produce a histogram of the results.

 Introduction
 ------------
 This lab is about Functional Programming in Java, using mainly Google Collections.
-The purpose is to build a little utility that shows a histogram graph if the number of occurrences of each word in a text file.
+The purpose is to build a little utility that shows a histogram graph of the number of occurrences of each word in a text file.
 Like this:

 	% java ...WordGraph "README.md"
 	etc            #